cs1302uga/cs1302-ce07/README.md

    that takes no parameters and returns a `LicenseClass`.
 Among the enumeration constants that your group included in `LicenseClass`, pick one that you would consider is a safe choice to use as a default value.
 Your default method should return that constant.
+Remember, you are providing a default implementation.
+At this point, you don't have a specific object and you don't know the class of the object.
+You are simply providing a default implementation so the other classes that implement `Drivable` don't _have_ to change in order to compile.

 1. Fully document all aspects of the `getLicenseClass` method using a Javadoc comment.
    Remember, most people will not see the inside of your method--they will only use it.
    Be sure to consider this when writing your Javadoc comment.

+1. Compile your interface and update the documentation website.
+Look at the `Car` class documentation on the website.
+Compare the `getLicenseClass` method with the `speedUp` method.
+What do you notice?
+Briefly explain the difference in your notes.

 1. Update the `cs1302.ce07.Driver` class.

    * Update the `test` method to print the return value of the `Drivable` object's